Hodge classes and the Jacquet-Langlands correspondence: Introduction

-(viii) {\bf Galois representations.} For this we need to understand the Galois representation on $H^* (X)$ associated to the $A$-packet containing $\Pi$.
+Next, we need to understand the Galois representation on $H^* (X)$ associated to the $A$-packet containing $\Pi$.
 Again, for simplicity let us suppose $F=\Q$, $d=1$, the general case being similar.
-Then the expected relation between the Galois representation and the $A$-parameter gives:
+Then the expected relation between the Galois representation and the $A$-parameter can be deduced from Kottwitz's conjecture (see Remark \ref{rem:characterization-of-galrep} below).
+In our case, we have: